Sakyawira/Sakyawira/README.md

 [Yanet in Yonderland](https://ourlittlestudio.itch.io/yanet-in-yonderland) is a side-scrolling puzzle platformer.
 This game was featured on the front page of [Newgrounds](https://www.newgrounds.com/portal/view/732919) and get published by [Coolmath Games](https://www.coolmathgames.com/0-yanet-in-yonderland).

+### Wayward
+[Wayward](https://ourlittlestudio.itch.io/wayward) is an explorative piece about intrinsic and extrinsic motivation